Here Come the Mummies: Appearances

 The band's song "Dirty Minds" has been featured on the television shows Big Shots, The Loop, and Scrubs, as well as the movie Fired Up!, also appearing on the Fired Up! official soundtrack.

 In 2009 and again in 2010 the band played on the Bob and Tom morning show.
 They have since become one of the show's favorite musical guests.

+The band also made television appearances in 2020 as the house band for “Josh Gates Tonight”.